-ART 141 Typography I
+Typography I

 Studies the history of letterforms and typefaces and examines their uses in contemporary communications media.
 Emphasizes applications to specific design problems.
 Includes identification and specification of type and uses current technologies for copy fitting and hands-on typesetting problems.
-Prerequisite: ART 140.
-Part I of II.
-Lecture: 2 hours.
-Laboratory: 4 hours.
-Total: 6 hours per week.
+Lecture 2 hours.
+Lab 2 hours.
+Total 4 hours per week.